 To graduate, a graduate student must have earned the number of credits appropriate to the degree sought.
 Only credits in courses numbered 600 or above count toward meeting this requirement.
-The Student must have maintained a 3.00 GPA on those credits and successfully met all School/departmental and general degree requirements.
-Students must file a formal application for a degree in the Registrar's Office.
-No degree will be officially conferred by Edgewood College until all defined degree requirements for the Student's academic program(s) have been met.
+The student must have maintained a 3.00 GPA on those credits and successfully met all School/departmental and general degree requirements.
+No degree will be officially conferred by Edgewood College until all defined degree requirements for the student's academic program(s) have been met.
+Grades of a C or above will fulfill program requirements; grades of CD or below cannot be used to fulfill program requirements.

-Once all defined degree requirements for a student's academic program(s) has been met, the degree will be conferred, even if the Student wishes to remain an active student.
-If the Student is an Undergraduate, s/he would then need to re-apply as a post-baccalaureate student to continue taking classes.
+Once all defined degree requirements for a student's academic program(s) have been met, the degree will be conferred, even if the student wishes to remain an active student.